Museum Ludwig, Außenansicht bei Tag

 We are boarding our train in Hamm.
 Where the Ruhr area has already started feeling like the Münsterland, where fields and pastures afford a vast view – all the way to the large power stations on the outskirts of the city.
 Where mines have turned into part of the town’s history and structural change is far from complete.
 Plenty has already been achieved in the countryside.
 Maximilianpark was a pioneer as a colliery site turned landscaped park.
 A coal washery turned into an enormous glass elephant, which is probably the most famous site in Hamm.
 Cycling along the Datteln-Hamm Canal is a wonderful experience and the floodplains of the River Lippe have also been transformed into a world of adventure.

-Learn more about :topic
+Learn more about Hamm

 Constantly changingGustav Lübcke Museum